-Now that you know what a double boiler is and that you can make your own, let's spend a minute talking about why you need one and how to use one.
-Honestly, there are not many times in a home kitchen that you will need a double boiler to prepare your day to day recipes.
+Now that you know what a double boiler is and can make your own, let's spend a minute talking about why you need one and how to use one.
+Honestly, there are not many times in a home kitchen that you will need a double boiler to prepare your everyday recipes.

-There are times, though, when you want to melt chocolate or make a pastry cream or lemon curd that a double boiler comes in handy.
+Sometimes, though, you want to melt chocolate or make a pastry cream or lemon curd, and a double boiler comes in handy.
 A double boiler provides gentle, indirect heat to whatever you are cooking.

 Rather than the heat of a burner transferring directly to the food, the heat is transferred to the water in the bottom pan and then through steam.
-The steam bathes the bottom of the double boiler in very even gentle heat that can easily be controlled on a home stove—just move the pot off of the heat if the water starts boiling vigorously.
+The steam bathes the bottom of the double boiler in very even, gentle heat that can easily be controlled on a home stove—move the pot off the heat if the water starts boiling vigorously.